Jekyll One

 mkdir C:\J1\Projects && cd C:\J1\Projects

-The command j1 generate creates a new folder (my-start) on your project’s location.
+The j1 generate command creates a new project folder (my-start) inside your current folder.

 Create a new project